decentraland/decentraland-ui-utils/README.md

 When instancing a new icon you can pass the following parameters:

-- `image`: Path to the image file
+- `image`: Path to the image file.
-- `xOffset`: Offset on X, relative to the bottom-right corner
+- `xOffset`: Offset on X, relative to the bottom-right corner.
-- `yOffset`: Offset on Y, relative to the bottom-right corner
+- `yOffset`: Offset on Y, relative to the bottom-right corner.
-- `width`: Image width on screen in pixels
+- `width`: Image width on screen in pixels.
-- `height`: Image height on screen in pixels
+- `height`: Image height on screen in pixels.
 - `section`: Use only a section of the image file, useful when arranging multiple icons into an image atlas.
 This field takes an `ImageSection` object, specifying `sourceWidth` and `sourceHeight`, and optionally also `sourceLeft` and `sourceTop`.

 ```ts